The Pinnacle (professional wrestling)

 The Pinnacle was a professional wrestling stable formed in the professional wrestling promotion All Elite Wrestling (AEW).
-The group, which was formed in March 2021, consists of FTR (Dax Harwood and Cash Wheeler), Shawn Spears, and Wardlow.
+The group, which was formed in March 2021, consisted of FTR (Dax Harwood and Cash Wheeler), Shawn Spears, and Wardlow.
 The group's original incarnation was led by Maxwell Jacob Friedman (MJF) and also had Tully Blanchard as a manager.

 In March 2022, Wardlow would leave the group after betraying MJF, Blanchard left after being fired by FTR, and FTR themselves would quietly end their association with the team.
 After quietly disbanding in June 2022, the group re-united briefly in October without Friedman and Blanchard.

 History

 Origins

 During the early days of AEW, Tully Blanchard joined the company as the on-screen manager of Shawn Spears.
 He later took a hiatus due to COVID-19, but return a few months later in Spears's corner, as well as that of the tag team FTR, the latter of which has received a lot of comparisons with Blanchard's former tag team with fellow Four Horseman stablemate Arn Anderson, The Brain Busters.
 However, FTR and Spears never appeared on-screen together despite it being acknowledged that Blanchard was managing both.

 Starting in late 2020, Maxwell Jacob Friedman (MJF) was seeking to join The Inner Circle, another stable in AEW led by Chris Jericho.
 Jericho agreed to allow MJF to join the stable if he beat him in a match at that year's Full Gear, broadcast on November 7.
 MJF beat Jericho and was subsequently inducted into The Inner Circle along with his bodyguard, Wardlow.
 MJF competed as a member of the stable for the next several months, during which time there were suspicions that he was planning some sort of takeover of the stable, meeting privately with fellow team members Jake Hager, Santana and Ortiz.
 On the February 10, 2021 episode of AEW Dynamite, Sammy Guevara left the faction following a confrontation with MJF.